braze-inc/braze-docs/_docs/_hidden/private_betas/ios_sdk_integration.md

 Add the `didFinishLaunching...` method from the `AppDelegate.swift` file sans return value in your `BrazeManager.swift` file.
 By creating a similar method in the `BrazeManager.swift` file, there will not be an `import AppboyUI` statement in your `AppDelegate.swift` file.

-Next, initialize the SDK using your newly declared `apiKey` and `appboyOptions` variables; this should be done in the main thread.
+Next, initialize the SDK using your newly declared `apiKey` and `appboyOptions` variables.

+{% alert important %}
+Initialization should be done in the main thread.
+{% endalert %}

 {% subtabs global %}
 {% subtab Swift %}